RMelRod/HCAHPS-Patient-Satisfaction-Survey-Data-Cleaning-Visualization/README.md

 ## **1. Project Overview**
 **Objective:**  To clean, categorize and visualize HCAHPS (Hospital Consumer Assessment of Healthcare Providers and Systems) survey scores.
 By focusing on top box answers, (survey scores = "Always";"9-10") for each HCAHPS question to identify the quality of patient care in 3,000+ hospitals nationwide.

-**Scope:** This project involved importing raw HCAHPS survey data, raw provider cost report data, handling NULL values, data standardization, and ensuring data integrity for visualization in Tableau.
+**Scope:** This project involved importing raw HCAHPS survey data, raw provider cost report data, handling NULL values, de-duplication of records, data standardization, and ensuring data integrity for visualization in Tableau.

 **Tools:** Excel, SQL (PostgreSQL), Tableau